Dede-Qorqud/BeTrueCore/docs/ARCHITECTURE_FOUNDATION.md

 State-registered identity is the only signature that cannot be delegated.
 The FIN-code never leaves the device — only its ZK-transformed commitment does.
 Existence itself is the signature.

-**Technology:** MPC + FIN-code (ZK-transformed) + Web3Auth — state ID sovereignty, key fragmentation, elimination of single points of failure.
+**Technology:** MPC + NIN-code (ZK-transformed) + Web3Auth — state ID sovereignty, key fragmentation, elimination of single points of failure.

 ---